Skribbage

 Through lots of dimension testing, the ideal size was found.
 Printing pegs horizontally dramatically increased their structural integrity.

-For three people to play, there must be three distinct peg colors.
-I chose green, blue, and black to reflect the difficulty signs used at the top of ski runs.
+Three-person games require three different peg colors.
+I chose green, blue, and black to reflect difficulty signs displayed at the top of ski runs.